 Manufacture and Assembly

-The manufacturer or assembler of Specials must hold a ManSA granted by the VMD.
 The manufacturing and assembly site and its operations will be inspected for compliance with the law and the principles of GMP.

-The authorisation holder must comply with the European Commission’s Notes for guidance on minimising the risk of transmitting animal spongiform encephalopathy agents via veterinary medicinal products.
+You must comply with the European Commission’s Notes for guidance on minimising the risk of transmitting animal spongiform encephalopathy agents via veterinary medicinal products.